-First aid co-ordinator (appointed person) - Patricia Abreu & Bilyana Novakovic responsible for looking after first aid equipment and facilities, as well as calling the emergency services as required Responsible for maintaining First Aid Patricia Abreu & Bilyana Novakovic Training Matrix/Log Responsible for RIDDOR submissions to Alan Keane HSE The following staff have completed a Patricia Abreu recognised training course in FAW Nelson Franco
+First aid co-ordinator (appointed person) - Patricia Abreu and Bilyana Novakovic

+responsible for looking after first aid

+equipment and facilities, as well as calling

+the emergency services as required

+Responsible for maintaining First Aid Patricia Abreu and Bilyana Novakovic

+Training Matrix/Log

+Responsible for RIDDOR submissions to Alan Keane

+HSE

+The following staff have completed a A list of the qualified first aiders can be found in

+recognised training course in FAW school.

+The following staff have completed a A list of the qualified first aiders can be found in

+recognised training course in EFAW school.

+The following staff have completed a A list of the qualified first aiders can be found in

+recognised training course in EPFA school.